If you search Google for diets for fat loss, you will find lots of results, the problem is, will you find the ideal diet for you?

 - Improves cardiovascular health

-Not only does it optimize fat loss, it plays a key role in health.
+Not only does it optimize fat loss, it also plays a key role in health.

-Caffeine supplementation also brings benefits when the goal is to lose fat.
+Supplementation with caffeine also has benefits when the goal is to lose fat.

-We can classify two major benefits of caffeine supplementation, increased thermogenesis (Link) and increased energy.
+We can classify two great benefits of supplementation with caffeine, the increase in thermogenesis (Link) and increased energy.

-With the increase in thermogenesis we will have a higher fat burning rate, in other words, you will burn more fat than the one you would burn without caffeine over the same period of time.
+With the increase in thermogenesis we will have a higher fat burning rate, in other words, you will burn more fat than you would burn without caffeine for the same period of time.

-As for the energy aspect, when you eat caffeine before training, you can get more performance, due to the increased energy and alertness given by caffeine.
+As for the energy aspect, when you ingest caffeine before training, you can get more performance, due to the greater energy and alertness conferred by caffeine.

 Note.
-It is advisable not to abuse caffeine, and not to use whenever you are tired, as caffeine will lose its effect with prolonged dosing and increased dosage.
+It is advisable not to abuse caffeine, and not to use it whenever you are tired, as the caffeine loses its effect with prolonged intake and increased dosage.

-You find caffeine in a pill here, or just use coffee.
+You find caffeine in tablet here, or simply use coffee.

 If you have difficulty controlling your appetite, this is an interesting supplement that can help you.

-Unlike caffeine, which increases thermogenesis, 5-HTP has a more indirect action on fat loss, as it will lead to decreased weight by reducing food consumption.
+Unlike caffeine, which increases thermogenesis, 5-HTP has a more indirect action on fat loss, as it will lead to weight reduction by reducing food consumption.

-When you do low-calorie diets, tryptophan levels go down, and consequently, serotonin levels also lower, since tryptophan is the amino acid that pathoters serotonin.
+When you go on low-calorie diets, the levels of tryptophan go down, and consequently, also lower the levels of serotonin, since tryptophan is the precursor amino acid of serotonin.

-Low serotonin levels lead to the famous cravings, that huge urge to eat sweets, making it harder to stick to your plan.
+Low levels of serotonin, lead to the famous “cravings”, that huge urge to eat sweets, thus making it harder to stick to your plan.

-If your problem in fat loss diets is hunger, this is an interesting supplement to try.
+If your problem with fat loss diets is hunger, this is an interesting supplement to try.

-These are just some of the interesting supplements you can include in your plan.
+These are just some of the interesting supplements that you can include in your plan.

-One type of supplement you might expect to find here would be so-called fat-burners.
+One type of supplement that you would expect to find here would be so-called fat-burners.

-Because they are supplements that often bring ingredients more harmful than beneficial, without studies proving their effectiveness and sometimes their safety.
+Because they are supplements that often bring ingredients that are more harmful than beneficial, without studies proving their effectiveness and sometimes their safety.

 Of course there are exceptions, but you are well served with the supplements we recommend here.

-As you reduce calories and weight, the trend will be to reduce loads and make it easier to workout, often without realizing it.
-This is simply because you have less energy and you get tired more easily.
+As you reduce calories and weight, the tendency will be to reduce loads and make training easier, often without realizing it.
+This is simply because you have less energy and tired more easily.

-You can also record cardio times to make sure you're not regressing.
+You can also record cardio times, to make sure you are not regressing.

-Don't limit yourself to assessing progress by the balance
+Don't limit yourself to assessing progress by scale

-There are many ways to assess progress when the goal is to lose fat, however, the one in which one puts more faith is usually the balance.
+There are many ways to measure progress when the goal is to lose fat, however, the one where you have the most faith is usually the balance.

-Don't just evaluate your progress in the mirror, often fall into error and get discouraged.
+Don't limit yourself to evaluating your progress in the mirror, you often fall into error and discourage yourself.

-If you look the same in front of the mirror, but the scale says you're three pounds less than you did last week, you've made progress.
+If you look the same in front of the mirror, but the scale says you have 1kg less than last week, you have made progress.

-If the scale says you're the same weight, but in front of the mirror you seem to be slimmer and more defined, you may have gained muscle mass and lost fat mass, you've made progress.
+If the scale says you are the same weight, but in front of the mirror you seem to be thinner and more defined, you may have gained muscle mass and lost fat mass, you have made progress.

-Another way to evaluate your progress that you can easily add to these two methods is through measurement.
+Another way to measure your progress that you can easily add to these two methods is through measurement.

 Measure your arms, waist, hips and both legs.
-Add these numbers and write them down on paper.
-When this number drops, it's a sign that you've made progress.
+Add these numbers up and write them down on paper.
+When this number goes down, it's a sign that you've made progress.

-Another simple method is to take weekly photos in front of the mirror.
-It is important to always take it out at the same time of day and with the same lighting.
+Another simple method is to take weekly pictures in front of the mirror.
+It is important to always take at the same time of day and with the same lighting.

-With this you get 4 simple evaluation methods, which will allow you to better measure your progress.
-When you're unmotivated, take for example the pictures you've taken since the beginning of the plan, and see how much you've evolved.
+This leaves you with 4 simple assessment methods, which will allow you to better measure your progress.
+When you are unmotivated, look for example at the photos you took from the beginning of the plan, and see how much you have already evolved.

 Don't follow all the advice they give you

-Nowadays, everyone has a say when it comes to losing fat, whether it's about training or eating.
+Nowadays, everyone has a say when it comes to losing fat, whether it's training or eating.

-There are several approaches to losing fat effectively, but there are two common denominators in all: consistency and caloric deficit.
+There are several approaches to losing fat effectively, but there are two common denominators in all of them: Consistency and calorie deficit.

-These are the two rules that all diets for weight loss follow, and that make up the large share of results.
+these are the two rules that all weight loss diets follow, and that make up the big chunk of the results.

-The key to getting good results is to be consistent.
-Don't skip the plan on a weekly plan, or change your diet day in and day, not just because you've read a new article.
+The secret to achieving good results is to be consistent.
+Don't jump from plan to plan weekly, or change your diet every other day just because you read a new article.